 Special Interest/Support Group

 The Association of Church Accountants and Treasurers (ACAT) is a charity which aims to advance the Christian religion through the promotion of the efficiency and effectiveness of Christian churches and Organisations.
 They provide advice, training and information on accounting, financial, legal and other related issues via handbook, website and advice phone line.
 Individual membership of ACAT costs £12.50 per annum.
-Block memberships are also available, and have already been taken out by at least one Deanery in the Diocese.
-The Diocesan Board of Finance is currently in discussion with ACAT about group membership for PCC Treasurers in the Diocese of York.
+The Diocese of York has taken out block membership of ACAT for all church Treasurers and Deanery Financial Advisers.

 If you have questions about any of the above, do contact the Diocesan Finance Team on 01904 699534.